 So when you sleep on a standard pillow, the probability of your headphones breaking is higher.
 Especially as the pillow will become pressed against the headphones and when you move around, they can come off.

 Considering these issues, some pillows have been specifically designed with a hole, or indent, to accommodate the cup of most headphones.
+This is known as a "headphone pillow" but is not always feasible for someone who might already have a favorite pillow, or who doesn't want to shell out hundreds of dollars on a specially designed headphone pillow.

 The purpose of this is to relieve the downward pressure of the headphone on the pillow that causes it to break, and also to prevent pressure on the ear which can cause you to wake up in some discomfort.